About Amy Bell

 - Bachelor of Nursing, UWS

-- Parent mentoring certificate at TAFE
+- Parent mentoring certificate II, TAFE

-- Australian Breastfeeding Association counselling certificate 4
+- Australian Breastfeeding Association counselling certificate IV

 - Master of Art Therapy (WSU)